Ario2mahb/OPerating-manual/Grants Council Charter v0.1.md

 This Charter outlines the structure and responsibilities of the Grants Council and its participants.
 It is authored and maintained by the Optimism Grants Council.

-This Charter supersedes and replaces the Season 3 and 4 Grants Council Charters.
+This Charter supersedes and replaces the Season 3 and 4 kGrants Council Charters.

 # Grants Council Charter v0.1
 ## Goals